Navigating Substance Use: Impact on Mental Health and Behaviour

 Research suggests that marijuana, especially with high THC levels, can alter brain chemistry, heightening the risk of future substance use, especially in teens.

-Comparing substances, marijuana and alcohol each uniquely impacts the brain and behaviour, with evolving legal landscapes influencing their use.
+Comparing substances, marijuana and each uniquely impacts the brain and behaviour, with evolving legal landscapes influencing their use.

 By understanding these dynamics, we can better navigate the complex interplay of substance use and mental health.